 UMD Theatre Production Budget

 UMD Theatre uses two sources of funding to cover production costs.
 Student Service Fees are requested annually to cover the price of free admission for all UMD students.
 Box Office receipts typically cover 50% of production expenses.
-The Department Head and Executive Administrator determine budget lines for all departments prior to the beginning of the academic year.
+The Department Head determines preliminary budget lines for all departments prior to the beginning of the academic year.
 Budget spreadsheets are shared with all faculty and staff in advance.

 The Department of Theatre receives a fixed amount of Collegiate Fees each semester.
 Faculty and staff submit items to be purchased with Collegiate Fees to be reviewed by the faculty and staff.
 Proposals are then prioritized and items falling outside the Collegiate Fee budget are deferred.
 All items must be purchased by the end of the semester in which funding is received.